Thyroid Eye Disease Phases

 • Symptoms may appear suddenly and get worse quickly.
 These can include redness, pain, itchy eyes, watery eyes, pressure, eyelid retraction (eyelids that are pulled back), swollen eyes, misaligned eyes (eyes that don’t work together), vision changes, and/or bulging eyes.
 Your doctor may refer to this bulging as proptosis (prop-toe-sis).
 Learn more about TED symptoms

-Diagram of eye during 'chronic' Thyroid Eye DiseaseDiagram of eye during 'chronic' Thyroid Eye DiseaseDiagram of eye during 'chronic' Thyroid Eye Disease
+Diagram of the eye with long-term damage from Thyroid Eye DiseaseDiagram of the eye with long-term damage from Thyroid Eye DiseaseDiagram of the eye with long-term damage from Thyroid Eye Disease

 • What’s happening behind the eye?

-• Scar tissue that began forming during the acute phase continues to cause damage to the eyes
+• Scar tissue that began forming early on continues to cause damage to the eyes

 • If left untreated, the scar tissue behind the eye can cause symptoms such as bulging eyes (proptosis [prop-toe-sis]), double vision (diplopia [dih-ploh-pee-uh]), eyelid retraction, eye pain, and pressure